Part V

 - Gradually scan upwards through your pelvis, abdomen, lower back, chest, upper back, shoulders, arms, hands, and fingers.

-- Move your awareness to your neck, throat, jaw, face (around eyes, forehead), and scalp.
+- Move awareness to your neck, throat, jaw, face (around eyes, forehead), and scalp.

-- Finally, expand your awareness to encompass the entire body, feeling the wholeness of sensation and breath.
+- Finally, expand awareness to encompass the entire body, feeling the wholeness of sensation and breath.

-- Gently bring your awareness back to the room and open your eyes when ready.
+- Gently bring awareness back to the room and open your eyes when ready.

-Adaptation Note: Listen compassionately to your body throughout.
-If scanning a specific area feels overwhelming, numb, or intensely painful, gently skip it or spend only a moment there before moving on.
-Adapt the duration of the scan based on your energy levels and capacity in this moment.
-There is no need to force anything; the goal is gentle awareness.
+Adaptation Note: If scanning a specific area feels overwhelming, numb, or intensely painful, gently skip it or spend only a moment there before moving on.
+Adapt duration based on energy and capacity.
+Orient visually (look around, name colors) if dissociation increases.

 2. Grounding Visualizations: Rooting into Presence

-Purpose: To anchor awareness firmly in the present moment and connect with stabilizing Earth energy through felt sense, especially helpful during overwhelm or dissociation.
-This practice reinforces the body as a safe container for deeper somatic exploration.
+Purpose: Anchor awareness in the present and connect with stabilizing Earth energy through felt sense, especially helpful during overwhelm or dissociation.
+Reinforces the body as a safe container for deeper somatic exploration.

 Steps (Rooting Cord):